tomyitav/apollo-typed-lambda/readme.md

 npm run sls:deploy
 ```

-That's is!!
-The server will be deployed as a lambda
+That's it!
+The server will be deployed as a lambda on AWS

 ## Connect to the server from client app